reginaldford/sms/readme.md

     8. cxSet(cx,:x,value); # A way to set cx.x=value for a context cx or return false

-    9. cxGet(cx,:x,value); # A way to create a new variable in a context or just set it to a new value
+    9. cxGet(cx,:x); # Get a value associated with the given key, or return false

-    10. cxGetFar(cx,:x,value); # A way to create a new variable in a context or just set it to a new value
+    10. cxGetFar(cx,:x,value); # Get the value, searching to higher scopes in the search

     11. cxSize(cx); # Return the number of entries in this context